What are Valuation Multiples?

 However, a financial analyst must take into account that companies have varying levels of debt that ultimately influence equity multiples.

-When decisions are about mergers and acquisitions, enterprise value multiples are the appropriate multiples to use.
+When an assessment is needed on a merger and acquisition, enterprise value multiples are the more appropriate multiples to use, as they eliminate the effect of debt financing.
 The list below shows some common enterprise value multiples used in valuation analyses.

 EV/Revenue – slightly affected by differences in accounting; computed as the proportion of Enterprise Value to Sales or Revenue.

 EV/EBITDAR – most used in industries in the hotel and transport sectors; computed as the proportion of Enterprise Value to Earnings before Interest, Tax, Depreciation & Amortization, and Rental Costs

 EV/EBITDA – EBITDA can be used as a substitute of free cash flows; is the most used enterprise value multiple; computed as Enterprise Value / Earnings before Interest, Tax, Depreciation & Amortization